qnkhuat/termlog/README.md

 It also comes with a __nodejs__ REPL so you can do some basic draft code

 ### When to use it
-While you developing your front-end app and you have to switch back and forth between IDE and browser.
+- While you developing your front-end app and you have to switch back and forth between IDE and browser.
+- When you want to test app on mobile need to check log.
+(See [Debug on mobile](#debug-on-mobile))

 # How to use it?
 There are 2 ways and it depends on your preferences